 - A vibrant and diverse student body that has the opportunity to engage with faculty members on research and present at professional conferences.

-The Counseling Program is committed to preparing professionals who:
+The Counseling Program is committed to preparing future professionals who:

-- Apply critical thinking approaches and skills to their respective disciplines and exhibit both theoretical and practical application of these approaches and skills in their professional fields.
+- Apply critical thinking and communication skills to their respective disciplines and exhibit both theoretical and practical application in their professional fields within the context of social-political realities for their clients.

-- Function as a responsible professional in his or her specialty field, seeking to promote the best interests of the clients and students whom they serve.
+- Have strong interpersonal skills to function as responsible counseling professionals and advocates in their specialty field, who seek to promote the best interests and well-being of clients who they serve.

-- Display an understanding of the political and social environment and the professional and personal roles each citizen must play in order to ensure that society remains a free and open democracy.
+- Demonstrate an understanding of the political, psychological, and social environment and the professional and personal roles each community member embodies to ensure that society fosters a free and just democracy.

 - Interacting effectively with others (colleagues, parents, clients, students, and administrators).